abhogal-lab/seeVR/README.md

 # seeVR
 A toolbox for analyzing cerebro-vascular other related hemodynamic data:

 SeeVR is an open-source toolbox MATLAB distributed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later option.
 Most of the optimization has been done using Matlab 2020+.
 SeeVR makes use of the parallel computing toolbox (workaround = replace parfor with for loops), the statistics toolbox and the wavelet toolbox.
 Wherever possible alternative implementations are avilable when these toolboxes are not available.
-If you run into any errors or bugs, have any feedback or would like to see new things implemented please dont hesitate to contact me at a.bhogal@umcutrecht.nl or via the contact for at https://www.seevr.nl/contact-collaboration/.
+If you run into any errors or bugs, have any feedback or would like to see new things implemented please don't hesitate to contact me at a.bhogal@umcutrecht.nl or via the contact form at https://www.seevr.nl/contact-collaboration/.

 If you use any CVR functionality for your work (or any derivatives based on the seeVR toolbox) please cite the following paper:

 Insights into cerebral tissue-specific response to respiratory challenges at 7T: evidence for combined blood flow and CO2-mediated effects
 AA Champagne, AA Bhogal - Frontiers in physiology, 2021, https://doi.org/10.3389/fphys.2021.601369

+and/or

+Alex A. Bhogal.
+(2021). abhogal-lab/seeVR: v1.01 (v1.01).
+Zenodo. https://doi.org/10.5281/zenodo.5283595

 Functionality:

 * basic functions for data handling (grabTimeseries, normTimeseries, chopTimeseries, demeanData, trAlign + WIP functions for loading of respiratory data for RespirAct only)
 * nuissance regression and de-noising (filtRegressor, scrubData, genGS, remLV, smthData, denoiseData)
-* convolution (fitHRF, convHRF, convEXP)
+* convolution and fitting of HRF convolved functions (fitHRF, convHRF, convEXP)
 * spectral/hemodynamic analysis (basicCVR, glmCVRidx, fALFF, freqSpec, lagCVR)

 For more details download the user manual from www.seeVR.nl or have a look at the example data and tutorials at https://www.seevr.nl/tutorials/.
-Some documentation still needs to be updated so check the updates section of the site regularly to see what I've fixed.
+Some documentation still needs to be updated so check the updates section of the site regularly to see what I've fixed - by now the manual is probably out of date.

 The toolbox does include some dependencies, each provided with their own specific licences.
 These include: